 What equipment for a Home Gym?

-The minimum is an incline bench with a pair of adjustable dumbbells and a ground sheet.
-Other interesting equipment to progress are half racks for squats and bench press, long and EZ bars with discs from 0.5 to 20 kilos, and a pull-up and dip station.
+The minimum is a tilt bench with a pair of adjustable dumbbells and a floor mat.
+Other equipment of interest to progress are half racks for squats and bench press, long bars and EZ bars with discs from 0.5 to 20 kilos, and a pull-up and dips station.